 3. Review Process

-Applications are screened for completeness, clarity and compliance with eligibility requirements.
-Grant proposals are evaluated by The McDowell Endowment's Advisory Board.
+Applications are screened for completeness, clarity, and compliance with eligibility requirements.
+Grant proposals are evaluated by the Endowment’s Advisory Board, with consideration of the Endowment’s priorities, availability of funds for the stated purposes, applicants’ capabilities, and potential benefits to the community.
 Funding decisions will be completed, grant awards announced, and funds distributed by the end of March.
 Use of grant funds may begin on or after April 1.

 An online end-of-grant report verifying use of grant funds and results will be required.
 Instructions will be included in the grant award letter.
 Additional reports or site visits may also be required.